qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 (Portal targeted commands can still be used on the portal that's invisible to you)

+### Common Questions

+#### How to connect two portals?
+It's not recommended to "connect" two existing portals.
+The recommended way is to make one portal, control its position and destination, then complete bi way portal.

 ### Helper Commands for Creating Portals

 You can aim at a block and use `/portal make_portal <width> <height> <dim> <toX> <toY> <toZ>` or `/portal make_portal <width> <height> <dim> shift <dist>`.